luccamicale/Full-Stack-Capstone-Group/README.md

 # 📖 [Final Capstone Project] <a name="about-project"></a>

-> Final Capstone Project it's a fullstack app made with Ruby on Rails for the back-end and react for the front-end.
+> Final Capstone Project it's a fullstack app developed with Ruby on Rails for the back-end and react for the front-end.

-**[Final Capstone project]** is an app made thinking on a electric car manufacturer where you can check all the available models and you can reserve a test a drive.
+**Final Capstone project** is an app made thinking on a electric car manufacturer where you can check all the available models and you can reserve a test a drive.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- Made with Ruby on Rails and React
+- Developed with Ruby on Rails and React

 <details>
   <summary>Client</summary>